renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 }
 {% endhighlight %}

-To make our type as re-usable as possible, we should try to restrict their type parameters with the most generic type (or highest bound) possible.
+To make our types as re-usable as possible, we should try to restrict their type parameters with the most generic type (or highest bound) possible.

-Making Element's upper bound be `Comparable<Element>` is much better than, say, making it `Scalar` (which is a sub-type of Comparable) because all functionality we require from our elements is provided by the higher bound, `Comparable<Element>`.
+Making Element's upper bound be `Comparable<Element>` is much better than, say, making it `Scalar` (which is a subtype of Comparable) because all functionality we require from our elements is provided by the higher bound, `Comparable<Element>`.
 Many programmers overlook this fact and needlessly restrict too much the types their functions and types can work with.
 The same is true also for arguments - they should always be of the most generic type for the code to do what it needs to